yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-005_Access_Cart_From_Catalog.md

 ---

 ## ✅ Expected Result

-- User is redirected to the cart page
+User is redirected to the cart page
-- Cart page is displayed correctly
-- Previously added products (if any) are visible in the cart